-Since online shopping has achieved its massive popularity among customers, the high street retailers of the UK have been struggling to sustain their businesses.
-Many probable reasons have a cumulative effect for this consequence to occur which includes an increased impact of higher business rates on smaller companies along with large chains of retails exceeding their capacities to effectively meet the demands that come with the constant change in the market trends.
+Since online shopping has achieved its massive popularity among customers, the UK’s high street retailers have been struggling to sustain their businesses.
+Many probable reasons have a cumulative effect for this consequence to occur which includes an increased impact of higher business rates on smaller companies and large chains of retails exceeding their capacities to effectively meet the demands that come with the constant change in the market trends.
 The high street faces the most significant challenge from the rise of online shopping whatsoever.
 The British Retail Consortium has reported the eradication of almost 85000 retail jobs in the United Kingdom from October 2018 to October 2019.
 A sudden change in the customer perspective has transformed their outlook on high street retailers.
 What do you think about the future of online shopping in the UK?

 Will the high street shops close?

-The Guardian reported in the year 2017, that there is an increasing trend in the world, for the working class to spend their income on excellent customer experiences rather than focusing the expenditure on goods alone.
+In the year 2017, the Guardian reported that there is an increasing trend in the world, for the working class to spend their income on excellent customer experiences rather than focusing the expenditure on goods alone.
 Customers frequently resort to online shopping when they are willing to purchase goods and products rather than physically travelling to stores.
 A recent report has stated that approximately nineteen per cent of all retail sales taking place in the UK is accounted for by online shopping.
 As per the statistics, this number shall increase to fifty-three per cent within the next decade.
-Customers find it easier to avail of online shopping while staying within the comfortable confines of their homes or not having to change their current locations.
+Customers find it easier to avail of online shopping while staying within their homes’ comfortable confines or not having to change their current locations.
 Around the world, 1.92 billion of the global population now shops online.